seng637-Winter/seng637-a3-CA-Proc/seng637-a3-team-5.md

 - No longer supported or updated by Atlassian.
 ## Reporting Metrics
 ### Line Coverage
 Line coverage was very effective in ensuring that we explored nearly all of the statements in the code, and was a good metric for testing the correctness of individual statements.
+It was also effective at finding situations in the code where the logic made it impossible to enter a code block.

 It does not provide a good metric for confirming data flow and logic, as incorrect values and logic will still show as successful executions of a line.